Birmingham Building Stones Trails

 Street furniture and paving on Brunswick Street.

-York Stone is used for the pavements, this is an example with spectacular liesegang banding, a form of iron staining produced through a series of complex chemical reactions in ground waters percolating through the rock.
+York Stone is used for the pavements, this is an example with spectacular Liesegang banding, a form of iron staining produced through a series of complex chemical reactions in ground waters percolating through the rock.
 These flags are derived from a series of quarries in the Upper Carboniferous Pennine Lower Coal Measures Group.

 Granite cubes are used for street furniture.
 Unfortunately the provenance of these stones is unknown but it is possible that they have come from either the Iberian Peninsula or China, these areas being the main suppliers of granite to the UK building industry.
 It is very similar to the ‘Alpendurada’ granite from NW Portugal used for steps and seating in the more recent development of Chamberlain Square (see Trail 1), so this may be the most likely source.
 It is a grey medium to coarse-grained granite with brick shaped phenocrysts of pale pink potassic feldspar, in a matrix dominated by grey quartz and white feldspar.